eskay993/gamefiles/sp-football-life-2023/README.md

 4. Select `Install from local install script` and point to the extracted yaml script from Step 1.

 5. Click `Install` on the next screen and choose where to install the game.
 On Steam Deck, Lutris by default will install the game to `/home/deck/Games/sp-football-life-2023`.
-Tick any boxes on the left if you want shortcuts added to your Desktop/Steam, and click `Install`.
+Also tick `Create steam shortcut` so the game gets added to your Steam library.

-6. On the next screen, click `Browse` under `SPFL23 Setup Exe` and select the base game setup exe that you downloaded and extracted earlier.
+6. Click `Install` and on the next screen, click `Browse` under `SPFL23 Setup Exe` and select the base game setup exe that you downloaded and extracted earlier.
 Filename should be `SPFL23_setup.exe`.

 7. Click `Browse` under `SPFL23 Update Exe` and select the update exe that you downloaded and extracted earlier.
 As of writing, the latest update is v3.00, so the filename is `SPFL23_300.exe`.
 The name will be slightly different for future updates.